 I enjoy living back in Southern California, where I get to be with Vanessa, family and many close friends.
 I enjoy adventures, sports, traveling, and writing.
-I continue to follow God’s plan, and utilize my story to inspire those I speak to on my book tour.
+I continue to trust God’s plan, and utilize my story to inspire those I speak to.
 I have been fortunate by the successful launch of my first book, “The Battle Against Yourself,” in February of 2017.
-I am eager to begin writing my next one for you all as I plan on exploring the world of fiction.
+I am eager to begin writing my next one for you all.

 We all have perceptions of how we think we are or how our lives are supposed to be.
 We force things like relationships, jobs, and areas of self-interest to fulfill our expectations.
 I want to share more with you the inner depths of my story.
 From battling suicide to broken friendships to misgauging who I was as a person to growing in faith, and everything in between, I am here to help you learn, grow and inspire a mindset to be real with yourself and others.